PacktPublishing/Full-Stack-Web-Development-with-Remix/05-fetching-and-mutating-data/bee-rich/README.md

 Usually you can import the Prisma client directly from `@prisma/client`.
 However, for it to work with Remix in development, we need to add a wrapper that stores the client in a cached variable.

-Create a new file `db.server.ts` in the `app` folder and add the following code:
+Create a new file `db.server.ts` in `app/modules` and add the following code:

 ```ts
 import { PrismaClient } from '@prisma/client';